brtwrst/aoc-tools/README.md

         ```

 ### Submitting Output
+You can use the tool to submit your answer to adventofcode.com
+The tool will inform you if the answer was wrong and it will cache all submitted answers so you don't submit the same wrong result twice.

 * `aocd.p1(answer)` submit answer for part 1
 * `aocd.p2(answer)` submit answer for part 2

+### Use example or custom input
+The tool allows you to use arbitrary input for a Puzzle.
+This can be used to test with example input or to run your code with different input.
+While you are in "example mode" and use `AOCD.p1() or AOCD.p2()`, the answer will only be displayed and not submitted to the website.
+So in order to submit your answer, you have to comment out the `set_example()` or `get_example()`

+#### Auto download the example input
+Use `AOCD.get_example()` to attempt to download the example for the day from the adventofcode.com automatically.

-### Using example input
+#### Using arbitrary example input
-Give the example input verbatim as multiline string to `AOCD.set_example(<input>)` before parsing.
+Give the input verbatim as multiline string to `AOCD.set_example(<input>)` before parsing.
 The following example uses the input of https://adventofcode.com/2021/day/3
 ```python
 aocd = AOCD(2021, 3)
 aocd.set_example("""00100